-Department of Health Care Policy & Financing and the Department of Public Health & Environment.
-Frequency of Verification:
+Department of Health Care Policy and Financing and the Department of Public Health and Environment.

 Initially and at submission of renewed license upon expiration of each required license.
 In addition, if CDPHE receives a complaint involving client care, the findings of the investigation may be grounds for CDPHE to initiate a full survey of the provider agency regardless of the date of their last survey.